 - 1. Attend Student Teacher/Mentor teacher Orientation Meeting, which is scheduled at the beginning of the student teaching semester. - 2.
-Attend the CREATE Professional Learning Opportunities scheduled during the semester. - 3.
+Attend any Professional Learning Opportunities scheduled during the semester. - 3.
 Follow the plan listed on the Responsibility Schedule. - 4.
 Follow the policies listed in this document. - 5.
 Follow all requirements listed on the "Midterm" and "Final" assessment.
-This includes submitting your input on both assessments in advance of your midterm and final conference to you University supervisor. - Be responsible for reading the current Early Childhood Program Guidebook, which can be found online at the following website: https://coe.arizona.edu/sites/default/files/Early%20%20Childhod%20Program%20Guidebook%%202021-22.pdf - 7.
-Student teachers are required to provide documentation on a timecard.
+This includes submitting your input on both assessments in advance of your midterm and final conference to you University supervisor. - 6.
+Be responsible for reading the current Early Childhood Program Guidebook, which can be found online at the following link:

+7. Student teachers are required to provide documentation on a timecard.
 Attendance on timecards need to be completed daily and initialed weekly by the mentor teacher.
 Other documentation includes observations, and the pass or fail grade.
 Timecards are to be signed and completed at the time of the final conference and given to the University program supervisor.
-Attendance will be verified by the Supervising Practitioner each day and the University program supervisor will initial the timecard during each visit.
+Attendance will be verified by the Supervising Practitioner each day and the University Program Supervisor will initial the timecard during each visit.
 Maintain communication with university program supervisor, mentor teacher, site coordinator, Director of Field Experiences, and faculty.